tbranyen/diffhtml/README.md

 Unlike the previous two methods, this will take in two elements and diff them together.

-The `inner` options proprety can be set here to change between inner/outerHTML.
+The `inner` options property can be set here to change between inner/outerHTML.

 ``` javascript